 The most common way money vanishes from a real-estate or government closing is a last-minute wire change: an attacker emails the parties new "updated" disbursement instructions, and the funds are released to the wrong account.
 This page demonstrates a deterministic check that stops it.
-When a deal opens, the verified payee's wire instructions are sealed by fingerprint.
-A disbursement is authorized only against that fingerprint — so any swapped field flips the verdict to BLOCKED, names exactly what changed, and does it all without storing or showing a bank account number, and without accusing anyone of anything.
+When a deal opens, the verified payee's wire instructions are sealed.
+A disbursement is authorized only against that sealed wire — so any swapped field flips the verdict to BLOCKED, names exactly what changed, and does it all without storing or showing a bank account number, and without accusing anyone of anything.

 The deal under review